The JavaScript Event Loop, Explained By Working Through It

 }

-The bug was that applyTheme sometimes ran with stale preferences.
-Not always, just intermittently.
-It turned out that on slow connections, the second await would yield, and during that yield, the syncAnalytics timer would fire and, through a chain of side effects I won't get into, mutate some shared state that fetchPreferences depended on.
+The bug: applyTheme sometimes ran with stale preferences.
+Not always โ intermittently.
+What was happening, as far as I can tell: on slow connections, the second await would yield, and during that yield, the syncAnalytics timer would fire.
+Through a chain of side effects, it mutated shared state that fetchPreferences depended on.

-The fix was understanding the execution order.
+The fix required understanding execution order.
 When you await something, the rest of the function becomes a microtask that runs when the awaited promise resolves.
-Meanwhile, macrotasks that were queued earlier might slip in between your awaits.
-The function looks sequential when you read it, but it's not โ there are gaps between the awaits where other code can execute.
+Meanwhile, macrotasks queued earlier might slip in between your awaits.
+The function reads like it's sequential.
+It's not โ there are gaps at every await where other code executes.

-I would not have diagnosed this without understanding microtask vs macrotask ordering.
-So no, it's not just interview trivia.
+Wouldn't have diagnosed this without understanding microtask vs macrotask ordering, I think.
+Not interview trivia.

 function recursiveMicrotask() {